 After reading about our dodger, very experienced live aboard voyagers Lane and Kay Finley sent along a detailed description of their hard dodger, complete with photographs.
 The advantage of theirs over ours is that it is all hard with glass windows; much stronger and pretty much maintenance free.
 On the other hand, I like the larger expanse of window, fewer blind spots and curved shape of ours.
 Just goes to show that everything on a boat is a compromise.

 Many thanks to the Finleys for sharing the information below:

-Before undertaking this project, we took pictures of dozens of hard tops on boats that we saw sailing in New Zealand waters.
-The New Zealanders are well aware of the benefits of hard tops and you can see all sorts of creative designs in every port.
+Before undertaking this project, we took pictures of dozens of hard dodgers on boats that we saw sailing in New Zealand waters.
+The New Zealanders are well aware of the benefits and you can see all sorts of creative designs in every port.

 Since we consider our Annapolis 44 to have fairly elegant lines we were very cautious to adhere to a complementary design.
 After many drafts, we finally drew the final design to scale and then lofted the plans on our garage floor.
 We built the mould out of MDF plywood with inserts for the windows so that the 10mm safety glass would end up being set-in against a solid fiberglass lip and be flush with the exterior surface of the hard top.

 This was a ‘female’ mould, so the interior surface was sanded smooth and then waxed to prevent the fiberglass resins from sticking to the mould.
 We laid up the required layers of fiberglass cloth and resin in the mould, and then placed the foam core (30mm medium density) over the fiberglass layers.
 At this point we laid up more fiberglass to the design specifications and ‘sandwiched’ the foam in place.

 High Modulus, a composite engineering company in Auckland, made some recommendations for the engineering specifications.